-Concentration of credit risk
+(dd) Concentration of credit risk

-Financial instruments that potentially expose the Group to concentrations of credit risk consist primarily of cash and cash equivalents, accounts receivable and advances to suppliers.
-The Group places its cash and cash equivalents with financial institutions located in the PRC and Hong Kong, United States and Netherland.
-Accounts receivable primarily comprise amounts receivable from product delivery service providers.
-These amounts are collected from customers by the service providers upon product delivery.
-With respect to advances to product suppliers, the Group performs on-going credit evaluations of the financial condition of its suppliers.
+Financial instruments that potentially expose the Group to concentrations of credit risk consist primarily of cash, cash equivalents and restricted cash, accounts receivable, advances to suppliers, receivable from processing agencies and long-term rental deposits.
+The Group places its cash and cash equivalents with financial institutions and third party payment processing agencies located in the PRC, Hong Kong, United States, Netherland, Singapore, Malaysia, Thailand and Indonesia.
+Accounts receivable primarily comprise amounts receivable from supplemental online outlets and amounts receivable from product delivery service providers.
+These amounts are collected from customers by the supplemental online outlets.
+With respect to advances to product suppliers and long-term rental deposits, the Group performs on-going credit evaluations of the financial condition of its suppliers.
+Receivable from processing agencies represented cash that had been received from customers but held by the processing agencies in the process of reconciliation and are collected by the Group subsequent to the year end.

-Foreign currency risk
+(ee) Foreign currency risk

 The RMB is not a freely convertible currency.
 The PRC State Administration for Foreign Exchange, under the authority of the People's Bank of China, controls the conversion of RMB into foreign currencies.
 The value of the RMB is subject to changes in central government policies and to international economic and political developments affecting supply and demand in the China foreign exchange trading system market.
-The Group's cash and cash equivalents denominated in RMB amounted to \$2,028 and \$4,829 at December 31,2016 and 2017, respectively.
+The Group's cash and cash equivalents denominated in RMB amounted to \$4,829 and \$4,368 at December 31, 2017 and 2018, respectively.